 ‘Tis the season, but recruiters might not be so jolly.
-Over a third of U.S. businesses expect to hire temporary workers this quarter to meet seasonal demand.
+U.S. businesses are expected to hire over 700,000 temporary workers this quarter to meet seasonal demand.
 In industries like retail and hospitality, that number jumps up to 50 percent.
 HR teams at these organizations will be pushed to their limits trying to staff accordingly.

 Regardless of whether your busy season is fall, winter, spring, or summer, there are strategies you can implement to maximize success and ensure a positive employee experience—from the first interview to the last goodbye.

 Give yourself at least 3 months to search for candidates, especially if the role requires specialized knowledge or on-the-job training.
 Time to fill can vary significantly across all industries and job types, with the national average being 26 days.
-Take into account the type of work performed; while clerk openings usually only take a month to fill, certain technology roles can take up to 150 days.
+Take into account the type of work performed; junior roles might only take a month to fill, while the search for more senior talent can take a few months.